Dani (footballer, born 1976): Personal life

-Still during his playing career, Dani worked regularly as a model.
-After retiring, he worked in television.
+Before and during his playing career, Dani worked regularly as a model.
+After retiring, he worked in television, including as a pundit for TVI 24.

+Dani married Patrícia Claro in 2009.
+The couple had two daughters, Maria Luísa (born 2011) and Benedita (2015).

 Redknapp, when he was manager at West Ham, once said about the player: "Dani is so good-looking I don't know whether to play him or fuck him".